signal18/replication-manager/README.md

 To limit such cases we advise usage of a 3 nodes cluster that removes some of such scenarios like losing a slave.

-## CASE 3: NOT IN SYNC & UNFAILABLE
+## State: Not in-sync & unfailable

 The first SLA is the one that tracks the presence of a valid topology from  __replication-manager__, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.

 This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
 Preferably we should minimize time in this state as failover would not be possible without big impact that  __replication-manager__ can force in interactive mode.

-## DATA CONSISTENCY INSIDE SWITCHOVER
+## Data consistency inside switchover

 __replication-manager__ prevents additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by __replication-manager__.